willjsporter/CV/README.md

 ### Unruly
 #### SoftwareDeveloper Dec 2017 — now

-- Writing code mainly in Java (8 and 11) but also some JavaScript and Terraform work too.
+- Writing code mainly in Java 11 having pushed my team to transition from Java 8.
-- The environment was based on valuing an employees skills as a programmer and everyone is pushed to continue to keep learning new things which I really liked.
+- Led my team on a project to build a new service involving major additions to an existing project, making choices over a new database and ensuring the new work was in line with new compliance laws.
-- Focus on code quality: we always used test driven development and spent time making sure that we had sustainably built code that would be clear to someone else coming into the codebase.
+- Recently have also been working with JavaScript and Terraform projects.
-- Highly collaborative, xp environment - we paired or mobbed every day and took concepts like MVP and team cohesion very seriously.
+- Focus on code quality: always using test driven development and spent time making sure that code was sustainable and readable to new people coming into the codebase.
-- Regularly involved in our interview process running CV screens, phone screens and design interviews for candidates of all levels.
+- Highly collaborative, XP environment - mainly pair programming and took concepts like MVP and team cohesion very seriously

 ### Grant Thornton
 #### Audit Associate Jan 2014 — Feb 2017

 - Obtained an ACA accounting qualification while working as a financial auditor.
-- This involved going into companies and understanding their business very quickly and then coming up with strategies to verify sets of accounts.
+- This involved going into companies, understanding their business and then coming up with strategies to thoroughly but efficiently verify sets of accounts.
-- Gave me a good understanding of how a business is run and how to talk to people at all levels of an organisation.
+- Gave me a good understanding of how a business is run and exposure to people at all levels of various organisations.
-- Also led to me developing an evidence/data driven approach to problem solving.
+- Led to me developing an evidence/data driven approach to problem solving.

 ## Education